how to raise ph in soil fast

 How to raise pH in soil fast

-To increase the pH level of your soil, you should introduce alkaline material, know as a base.
+To increase the pH level of your soil, you should introduce alkaline material, known as a base.
 Applying these products to your garden is known as liming – probably because the most common method of raising the alkalinity of soil in the past was to add crushed limestone to the soil.

 How can I raise the ph of my soil fast?